 - If you have been denied health care after requesting it, you are free to speak with the Health Services representative who stands at mainline during most noon meals.
 Likewise, you are free to file an administrative remedy contesting lack, delay, or denial of care.

-Contact us for more information on medical and dental care in federal prison.
+Contact us for more information on medical and dental care in federal prisons.